Your body has the wisdom to heal itself. My role is to guide your body to reconnect with this wisdom.

 [Spoiler alert: It turns out that there are some things you can’t think your way out of.]

-My mission is to share what I’ve learned: To help you get out of your head and into the present moment.
+My mission is to share what I’ve learned: To support you to get out of your head and into the present moment.
 To get in touch with your felt sense.
-To help your body remember how to reconnect the dots.
+To guide your body to remember how to reconnect the dots.
 To help you identify what’s getting in the way of these things.

 In this spaciousness, there is possibility for you to: